Ambigram: Natural ambigrams

 In the Latin alphabet, many letters are symmetrical glyphs.
-Most obviously the letter O. The capital letters B, C, D, E, H, I, K, O, and X have a horizontal symmetry axis.
-This means that all words that can be written using only these letters are natural lake reflection ambigrams.
-For example, BOOK, CHOICE, or DECIDE.
+The capital letters B, C, D, E, H, I, K, O, and X have a horizontal symmetry axis.
+This means that all words that can be written using only these letters are natural lake reflection ambigrams; examples include BOOK, CHOICE, or DECIDE.

-The lowercase letters l, o, s, x and z are rotationally symmetrical, while pairs such as b/q, d/p, m/w, n/u, and in some typefaces h/y and a/e, are rotations of each other.
-Thus, the words "sos", "pod", "suns", "yeah, "swims", "dollop", or "passed" form natural rotational ambigrams.
+The lowercase letters o, s, x, and z are rotationally symmetric, while pairs such as b/q, d/p, n/u, and in some typefaces a/e, h/y and m/w, are rotations of each other.
+Among the lowercase letters "l" is unique since its symmetry is broken if it is close to a reference character which establishes a clear x-height.
+When rotated around the middle of the x-height l/ȷ or lo/oȷ it doesn't appear the same, but it does when rotated around its center like the uppercase-I. Thus, the words "sos", "pod", "suns", "yeah", "swims", "passed", or "dollop", form natural rotational ambigrams.

 More generally, a "natural ambigram" is a word that possesses one or more symmetries when written in its natural state, requiring no typographic styling.
 The words "bud", "bid", or "mom", form natural mirror ambigrams when reflected over a vertical axis, as does "ليبيا", the name of the country Libya in Arabic.
 The words "HIM", "TOY, "TOOTH" or "MAXIMUM", in all capitals, form natural mirror ambigrams when their letters are stacked vertically and reflected over a vertical axis.
 The uppercase word "OHIO" can flip a quarter to produce a 90° rotational ambigram when written in serif style (with large "feet" above and below the "I").

 Like all strobogrammatic numbers, 69 is a natural rotational ambigram.

-Patterns in nature are visible regularities of form found in the natural world.
+Patterns in nature are regularities found in the natural world.
 Similarly, patterns in ambigrams are regularities found in graphemes.

 As a consequence to this "natural" property, some shapes appear more or less appropriate to handle for the designer.
 Ambigram candidates can become "almost natural", when all the letters except maybe one or two are symmetrically cooperative, for example the word "awesome" possesses 5 compatible letters (the central s that flips around itself, and the couples a/e and w/m).

-Single words or several words
+Single word or several words

 A symmetrical ambigram can be called "homogram" (contraction of "homo-ambigram") when it remains unchanged after reflection, and "heterogram" when it transforms.
 In the most common type of ambigram, the two interpretations arise when the image is rotated 180 degrees with respect to each other (in other words, a second reading is obtained from the first by simply rotating the sheet).

-Single word ambigrams
+Single

 Douglas Hofstadter coined the word "homogram" to define an ambigram with identical letters.
 In this case, the first half of the word turns into the last half.